Estimated reading time: 6 minutes

 Keeping track of how much of that market it maintains allows the dealer to focus its energy on growing its base.

 To grow a base, customer satisfaction is extremely important.
-Service after the sale for car repair can be one measure.
+Service after the sale for a car repair can be one measure.

 Tracking the accuracy of its diagnostics and repairs is a great way to improve service after the sale.

-Start by looking at your strategic plan and pull out those mission-critical strategies and identify a CSF target.
+Start by looking at your strategic plan and pull out those mission-critical strategies, and identify a CSF target.

 Can your church identify its indicators of success?